Zodaztream/portfolio/README.md

 ## Functional specification

-A user shall be able to create a simple account and login
+~~A user shall be able to create a simple account and login~~ ✔️

 ~~A user shall be able to customize their profile by resizing chart elements, reshaping, and changing background.~~ ✔️

-A user shall be able to visit others' profile by searching and see their stock-charts with their customization
+~~A user shall be able to visit others' profile by searching and see their stock-charts with their customization~~ ✔️

 ~~A user shall be able to display stock-charts from _Alpha vantage API_ (or others, if such exist)~~ ✔️